 Prior to December 18, 2019, we were known as Health Sciences Acquisitions Corporation ("HSAC").
-On December 18, 2019, we completed the Business Combination (as defined below) with Immunovant Sciences Ltd. ("ISL"), a private company.
+On December 18, 2019, we completed the Business Combination (as defined in "Note 1 - Description of Business and Liquidity" in our unaudited condensed consolidated financial statements in Part I, Item 1 of this Quarterly Report) with Immunovant Sciences Ltd. ("ISL"), a private company.
 For accounting purposes, HSAC was deemed to be the acquired entity.